VDI-Tech-Guy/F5-AppWorld-Lab-Guides/CONTRIBUTE.md

 - `draft`: Set to true to exclude from build unless `--buildDrafts` is used.
 - `weight`: For ordering pages.
 - `description`: Page description.
-- `keywords`: Array of keywords.
 - `slug`: URL slug.
-- `type`: Content type.
+See [here](https://gohugo.io/methods/page/slug/) for visual example.
+- `url`: Overrides the whole URL path.

 For a full list of options, see [Hugo Front Matter Documentation](https://gohugo.io/content-management/front-matter/).

-Custom parameters can be added under `params`.
+Because in our HTML source code, we can read the frontmatter directly and do something like inject the `title` into a paragraph, if you would like your own frontmatter field, please write an issue on this repo.

 ## Building and Testing

-- To start a local server: `hugo serve`
+- To start a local server: `hugo serve` or `hugo server`.
+They are alias of each other.
 - To build the site: `hugo`

-For more on Hugo, visit [Hugo Documentation](https://gohugo.io/documentation/).
+For more on commands for CLI, visit [Hugo CLI Documentation](https://gohugo.io/commands/hugo/).

 ## Shortcodes